 Disappointed these aren’t great for travel?
 Don’t be.
 Go check out our post on the best packable jackets, and find the perfect option for your travels!

 There are some things that I haven’t mentioned, like the two-way zipper.
 It is designed to prevent bunching, and give you some extra freedom of movement in case you need it.
-Which makes these jackets a suitable option even for light hiking, ice skating, running and similar outdoor adventures.
+Which makes these jackets a suitable option even for light hiking, ice skating, running, and similar outdoor adventures.
 But the zipper is a bit difficult to start, so just be gentle with it when you first receive your jacket.

 Another feature of these jackets I haven’t mentioned yet is the removable hood.
-It comes with a detachable faux fur ruff, so there are several ways you can wear both these jackets.
+It comes with a detachable faux fur ruff, so there are several ways you can wear both of these jackets.

 Since these two Marmot jackets are extremely similar, you’d expect them to also be priced similarly.
 And you’re right; officially, the Montreaux is only just more expensive than the Montreal.
 Unofficially, some size and color combinations of these jackets are heavily discounted (on Amazon), and can be bought for less than $200.